⚠️ The latest release is unstable. Use preview builds instead

 Commit validation:

-After running make setup, git hooks will automatically validate your commits:
+After running make install, git hooks will automatically validate your commits:

 • ❌ Invalid: "update readme" → Error: type missing